Our bylaws ground us in purpose and integrity, empowering every member to make a positive impact.

 In matters which come before the Board lawfully assembled, each Director shall have one vote.
 No Director shall have more than one vote.

-The Board of Directors shall in all matters transact all business of POSA and POLL or by designation of its authority.
-The Board shall have jurisdiction over all programs, leagues, clubs, officers, referees, coaches, players, and parents affiliated with POSA or POLL.
-The Board shall have the power to review, ratify, alter, or reject decisions and policies of the Executive Committee or any other Committee or any persons acting on behalf of POSA or POLL.
+The Board of Directors shall in all matters transact all business of POSA or by designation of its authority.
+The Board shall have jurisdiction over all programs, leagues, clubs, officers, referees, coaches, players, and parents affiliated with POSA.
+The Board shall have the power to review, ratify, alter, or reject decisions and policies of the Executive Committee or any other Committee or any persons acting on behalf of POSA.
 At least one Director must sit on each standing committee.

 The Board of Directors shall establish an Executive Committee composed of the Officers.
 The Executive Committee shall rule on all matters that pertain to personnel issues (including sports commissioners), membership grievances, and issues of a sensitive nature involving players, coaches, and families.
 The Executive Committee shall be responsible for establishing the monthly Board Agenda.